-Black Friday is one of the biggest retail shopping days of the year and, as a retail business, you do not want to miss out on opportunities to boost your sales over the Black Friday weekend—in-store and online.
+Black Friday is one of the biggest retail shopping days of the year and, as a retail business, you do not want to miss out on opportunities to boost your sales—both in-store and online—over the Black Friday weekend.

 Black Friday is the shopping holiday that takes place the Friday after Thanksgiving.
 Black Friday typically represents the official start of the holiday shopping season and is marked by sales and discounts.

-In an age when people are constantly bombarded with ads, it is more important than ever to start marketing for any event as early as you can.
-Repetition and a long-term marketing strategy will help you stand out in customers’ minds and boost the likelihood of people thinking of you on the big day—when their choices are endless.
+In an age when people are constantly bombarded with ads, it is more important than ever to have a long-term strategy when marketing for any event.
+Repetition will help you stand out in customers’ minds and boost the likelihood of people thinking of you on the big day—when their choices are endless.

-You do not, however, want to start your push too early.
-This will only annoy your customer base and make you seem pushy.
+However, it’s also important to make sure that your ads are timely or risk annoying your customer base by coming off as pushy.
 Here is a timetable that you can use to guide your Black Friday marketing campaign:

 Timeline | Marketing Strategy Action Item |